Benex254/FastAnime/README.md

 - `--default` use the default ui
 - `--preview` show a preview when using fzf
 - `--no-preview` dont show a preview when using fzf
 - `--format <yt-dlp format string>` or `-f <yt-dlp format string>` set the format of anime downloaded and streamed based on [yt-dlp format](https://github.com/yt-dlp/yt-dlp#format-selection).
-Works when `--server gogoanime` or on providers that provide multi quality streams eg aniwatch
+Works when `--server gogoanime` or on providers that provide multi quality streams eg hianime
 - `--icons/--no-icons` toggle the visibility of the icons
 - `--skip/--no-skip` whether to skip the opening and ending theme songs.
 - `--rofi` use rofi for the ui